 CSUS offers the Bachelor of Arts degree with a major in Philosophy as well as a Philosophy minor.
-Since Philosophy is a useful major for a wide variety of career goals, the major includes two concentrations, one in applied ethics and law, the other in logic and philosophy of science.
-Philosophy is an excellent vehicle for refining one's skills in critical reasoning and rational decision-making.
+Philosophy is an excellent vehicle for refining one's skills in critical reasoning and rational decision-making, making it a useful major for a wide variety of career goals.
 Philosophy majors who plan a career in teaching at the college or university level must commit themselves to a program of graduate study upon completion of the BA.
-Majors may choose the general major in Philosophy or one of the following concentrations: